SpaceCore912/SpaceCore912/README.md

-- 👋 Hi, I’m @SpaceCore912
+-  Hi, I’m @SpaceCore912
-- 👀 I’m interested in Website development
+-  I’m interested in Website development
-- 🌱 I’m currently learning Django
+-  I’m currently learning Django
-- 💞️ I’m looking to collaborate on software and web development
+-  I’m looking to collaborate on software and web development
-- 📫 How to reach me on Twitter: SpaceCore912

 <!---
 SpaceCore912/SpaceCore912 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.